determined-ai/determined/docs/index.rst

    :target_country: us
    :web_section_id: R12299

-You can quickly train almost any deep learning model using Determined.
+Find setup guides, examples, tutorials, API references, and more to learn how to quickly train almost any deep learning model using Determined.

 .. raw:: html